Persomatey/unity-ci-cd-system-template/README.md

-# unity-ci-cd-system-template
+# Unity CI/CD System Template
+A simple free template CI/CD system using [GameCI](https://hub.docker.com/u/unityci) for Unity games using GitHub Actions.

+You can check out the sample app on the [Releases tab](https://github.com/Persomatey/unity-ci-cd-system-template/releases) of this GitHub repo.

+## Features
+- GitHub Releases
+     - Builds get submitted to the "Releases" tab of your repo as a new release with separate .zip files for each build.
+Builds will likely
+- Version numbers, last Commit SHAs, and defines are added to the project via a .json file.
+    - `\Assets\Scripts\Versioning\versioning.json` in the project which can be displayed in game (on a main menu or something if you want).
+    - Showcased in the Unity project scene.
+- Unity Build Profiles
+    - Under the `buildForAllSupportedPlatforms` job, you can change the `strategy`'s `matrix` and include whatever build profiles you want.
-Meant to serve as a simple template CI/CD system using GameCI for Unity games using GitHub Actions.
-Supports [semantic versioning](https://semver.org/) (MANOR.MINOR.PATCH) with every push incrementing the PATCH number, with MAJOR and MINOR being incremented maually.
-This supports Unity 6's Build Profiles feature off the bat
+- Supports [semantic versioning](https://semver.org/) (MANOR.MINOR.PATCH).
+    - Every push increments the PATCH number, with MAJOR and MINOR being incremented maually.
+- *(Optional)* Parallel builds (to speed up development, but may need to be turned off if memory is exceeding what your runner supports).
+    - Under the `buildForAllSupportedPlatforms` job, you can change the `strategy`'s `max-parallel` value accordingly.
+- *(Optional)* LFS support
+    - Under the `Checkout repository` step, change the `lfs` value accordingly.
+- *(Optional)* Concurrency
+    - Under `concurrency`, set the `cancel-in-progress` value accordingly.

 ## Workflows